 - It must be in print (or otherwise out in defenitive, archived form in the public domain) at the time of application.

 - The paper must be centrally concerned with metaphor, metonymy, and/or other forms of figurative expression in real world contexts.

 - The paper may be in any language (see below).

 Procedure for submitting a paper

 - There will be a deadline for applications that will normally be at least two months before the RaAM Conference or Seminar.
-For 2019, this will be 16th March 2019.

 - Applicants must submit their papers to the RaAM Prize Panel by the deadline and to the address provided, either in print (4 copies) or by pointing to a publicly accessible electronic version.